cyberiapilled/cyberiapilled.github.io/docs/october19171932documents.md

+# WW1 & the Crisis in International Social Democracy, 1914-1916:

 # October Insurrection, the Beginning of the World Revolution, the Russian Civil War, & War Communism, & the Formation of the Communist International, 1917-1920:
 1917: [April Theses](https://www.marxists.org/archive/lenin/works/1917/apr/04.htm) - Lenin
 1918: [Constitution of the RSFSR](https://www.marxists.org/history/ussr/government/constitution/1918/)